shizen-yasei/ronin-dorks/README.txt

   $ sudo gem install ronin-dorks

+== SYNOPSIS:

+* Start the Ronin console with Ronin Dorks preloaded:

+  $ ronin-dorks

 == LICENSE:

 Ronin SQL - A Ruby library for Ronin that provides support for various